sideci/meowcop/README.md

 AllCops:
   TargetRubyVersion: 2.6

-# You can customize rubocop settings.
+# You can customize RuboCop settings.
 # For example.
 # Style/FrozenStringLiteralComment:
 #   Enabled: true